 Anxiety is a common experience, and many successful leaders have struggled with anxiety throughout their careers.
-Here are four great leaders who have faced the challenges of anxiety and pushing through anxiety they overcome adversity to achieve great success:
+Here are four great leaders who have faced the challenges of anxiety and, by pushing through anxiety, overcame adversity to achieve great success:

 Winston Churchill was known for his strong leadership during World War II but struggled with anxiety and depression throughout his life.
 Despite his challenges, Churchill remained resilient and focused and became one of the greatest leaders in British history.

 Sheryl Sandberg, the COO of Facebook and author of “Lean In,” has been open about her struggle with anxiety and its impact on her life and career.
 Despite these challenges, Sandberg has continued to be a powerful voice in the business world and a role model for women and leaders everywhere.